microtick/mtapi/README.md

 # Microtick API

 This API runs as a custom protocol through a single websocket connection between client and server.
-On the server side, the connection is multiplexed depending on the request type:
+On the server side, the connection is handled differently depending on the request type:

-  - websocket to Tendermint (subscriptions)
+  - websocket to Tendermint (new block notifications)
-  - REST to Tendermint (search, history)
+  - MongoDB (search, history)
   - REST to Tendermint ABCI query (cosmos queries, transactions)

 The server side complexity is hidden from the client app through the protocol which makes it simple to develop